argoproj/argo-rollouts/docs/features/canary.md

   Setting canary scale is only available when using the canary strategy with a traffic router, since the basic canary needs to control canary scale in order to approximate canary weight.

-To control canary weights during steps, use the `setCanaryScale` step and indicate which scale the the canary should use:
+To control canary scales and weights during steps, use the `setCanaryScale` step and indicate which scale the the canary should use:

-* explicit replica count
+* explicit replica count without changing traffic weight (`replicas`)
-* explicit weight percentage of total spec.replicas
+* explicit weight percentage of total spec.replicas without changing traffic weight(`weight`)
-* to match current canary setWeight
+* to or not to match current canary's `setWeight` step (`matchTrafficWeight: true or false`)

 ```yaml
 spec: